Killdroid2342/music-app/README.md

-This music player allows you to create your own playlists and add ur own songs.
-Not only this, you will also have the ability to edit how your music sounds.
+In this app, you have the ability to create an account and with that account you can upload songs and play them.